gruntwork-io/health-checker/README.md

 Run a listener on port 6000 that accepts all inbound HTTP connections for any URL.
 When the request is received, attempt to open TCP connections to port 5432, send an HTTP request to `localhost:80`, and run the script at `/usr/local/bin/check_foo.sh`.
 If a connection is successfully opened to port 5432, the service at `localhost:80` responds with a 2XX status code, and the script exits with a zero exit status code, return `HTTP 200 OK`.
-If any fail, return `HTTP 504 Gateway Not Found`.
+If any fail, return `HTTP 504 GATEWAY TIMEOUT`.

 ```
 health-checker --listener "0.0.0.0:6000" --port 5432 --http "localhost:80" --script "/usr/local/bin/check_foo.sh"